 The design of the top and bottom plates of the active platform was governed by two main requirements: maximizing the frequency of flexible modes and ensuring accurate positioning of the top flexible joints and well-defined orientation of the struts.
-To maximize the natural frequencies associated with plate flexibility, a simple network of reinforcing ribs was adopted, as shown for the top plate in Figure 1.3.
-While topology optimization methods could have been used, the presented designed was found to give high enough flexible modes.
+To maximize the natural frequencies associated with plate flexibility, a network of reinforcing ribs was incorporated into the design, as shown for the top plate in Figure 1.3.
+Although topology optimization methods were considered, the implemented ribbed design was found to provide sufficiently high natural frequencies for the flexible modes.